The-Chaos-Consortium/chaos-and-conquest/docs/magic-items.md

 ### Rod of Anti-Magic
 While wielding this rod, no new spells can be cast in the area around the wielder and all spells affecting the wielder are canceled.
 ### Rutglut's Magical Bear Trap
 A magical bear trap on a chain.
-Can be thrown at a nearby target as a ranged attack, dealing d8 dmg and biting into the target, allowing the user to pull the target towards them (opposed STR save).
+Can be thrown at a nearby target as a ranged attack, dealing d8 damage and biting into the target, allowing the user to pull the target towards them (opposed STR save).
 Roars when thrown.